10 die, 18 hurt in Sibi wagon-truck collision

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-QUETTA: At least ten people died and 18 others including women and children sustained injuries in a collision between a passenger wagon and a truck on National Highway near Sibi on Sunday.
+QUETTA: At least 10 people died and 18 others including women and children sustained injuries in a collision between a passenger wagon and a truck on the National Highway near Sibi on Sunday.

-According to Levies officials, a wagon carrying passengers was on its way when a speedy truck coming from the opposite direction hit it.